mariojvargas/csg-aks-training/labs/day1-labs/05-kubernetes-ui.md

 ### Accessing The Dashboard UI

 There are multiple ways of accessing the Kubernetes dashboard.
-You can access it through the `kubectl` command-line interface using the `kubectl proxy` command, assuming the cluster is running on the local host, or through the master server API.
+You can access it through the `kubectl` command-line interface using either the `kubectl proxy` or `kubectl port-forward` command, assuming the cluster is running on the local host, or through the master server API.
 We'll be using the AZ CLI, as it provides a secure connection that doesn't expose the UI to the Internet.

 1. If you're not already logged in, log in to Azure using the AZ CLI: